ropensci/jstor/paper.md

  - citation analysis
 affiliations:
  - index: 1
-   name: University of Graz
+   name: Department of Sociology, University of Graz
 ---

 # Summary
+The interest in text as data has has seen a sharp increase in the past few years, mostly due to the advent of methods for automated text analysis.
-The interest in text as data has long history, spanning from discourse analysis to current approaches like topic modelling.
-Of course, every analysis has to start with data and hence data availability is an important question.
+Every analysis of text needs some data and hence data availability is an important issue.
 For researchers
 interested in the study of science and the scholarly literature in particular, the archival content of [JSTOR](http://www.jstor.org) offers a rich and diverse